-MFT and MOFGA are jointly administering a PFAS emergency relief fund to support any farm dealing with potential per- and polyfluoroalkyl substances (PFAS) contamination.
+MFT and MOFGA are jointly administering a PFAS emergency relief fund to support any Maine farm dealing with potential per- and polyfluoroalkyl substances (PFAS) contamination.

-The fund has three primary purposes:
+The fund has four primary purposes at this time:

 - To provide short-term income replacement for farms that the Department of Agriculture, Conservation and Forestry (DACF) has identified as having high test results.

-PFAS Testing Grants:
+PFAS Testing Grants

 This PFAS Testing Grants Program, administered by MFT and MOFGA, assists farmers who have concerns regarding potential PFAS contamination.
 The Program will pay for:

-- Testing of home or irrigation water for contamination with these chemicals.
+- Testing of home or irrigation water for contamination with these chemicals

-- Testing of soil or forage.
+- Testing of farm soil